jobiewong/loremonger/README.md

 ## Requirements

 - An OpenAI API key
-- An ElevenLabs API key
+- An ElevenLabs API key (optional if using OpenAI to transcribe)

 ## Future Development

 ### Priority 1

 - [ ] Delete associated files when deleting a session or campaign
 - [ ] Update UI when a session already has a transcription/notes

 ### Priority 2

 - [ ] Refactor audio-upload component
 - [ ] Implement Obsidian-style markdown linking for notes to create a networked knowledge base
 - [ ] Prompt customization in settings
 - [ ] Automatic updates

 ### Priority 3

 - [ ] Download on demand from within the app, instead of packaging binaries with installer
 - [ ] MCP tooling for grepping note database, and selectively adding/editing/deleting notes based on the campaign notes contents
 - [ ] Fix auto-publishing GitHub workflow